-- Ensure that any online meetings should be kept within the In2scienceUK Virtual Platform and recorded at all times in case of safeguarding review.
+- Ensure that any online meetings with participants or students under the age of 18 are kept within the In2scienceUK Virtual Platform and recorded at all times in case of safeguarding review.

 - Ensure your contact with participants is appropriate and relevant to the work of the project you are involved in.

 - Make notes of any interactions between people you deem to have acted inappropriately and inform the Designated Safeguarding Officer immediately.